Zzzul/generator-docs-next/docs/contributions.md

     laravel new generator-dev
     ```

-4. Install the required libraries:
+3. Install the required libraries:

     ```sh
-    composer require laravel/fortify spatie/laravel-permission intervention/image "^2.0" yajra/laravel-datatables-oracle
+   composer require laravel/fortify spatie/laravel-permission intervention/image-laravel  yajra/laravel-datatables-oracle
     ```

-5. Publish the `fortify` library

-    ```sh
-    php artisan vendor:publish --provider="Laravel\Fortify\FortifyServiceProvider"
-    ```

-6. Create the `packages/evdigi-ina` folder in the main project directory
+4. Create the `packages/evdigi-ina` folder in the main project directory

-7. Enter the `packages/evdigi-ina` folder and clone the repository
+5. CD into `packages/evdigi-ina` folder and clone the repository

     ```bash
     git clone https://github.com/Evdigi-INA/generator.git
     ```

-    and install it
+6. CD into `/generator`and install the dependencies

     ```sh
     composer i
     ```
     then return to the main project directory

-8. Add the following code to `composer.json`
+7. Add the following code to `composer.json`

     ```json
     "autoload": {